 Race point’s location on the very top of Cape Cod’s northern tip allows you access to a diversity of ocean wildlife.

 In the springtime you can view whales frolicking close to the shore off of race point beach.
-In 2011 record numbers of endangered right whales were visible off of race point and herring coves beaches in Provincetown.
+In 2011 record numbers of endangered right whales were visible off of race point and herring cove beaches in Provincetown.
 Few things that compare to standing on Provincetown’s shore and watching these precious mammals breach the water and splash about in playful harmony. they come back every year, something few other beaches can offer.

 Fishermen love the chances of laying into striped bass at race point beach, and during the summer you’ll see endless stretches of fishing rods lined up in front of the vehicles of hopeful striper fishermen.
 Many bring kayaks to tow out their baited lines in hopes of landing a monster striper, and whatever other species might be wandering past the Massachusetts coastline.
 Just make sure your dog stays clear of hookfuls of live eels or chunk bait.